Noise-induced shallow circuits and absence of barren plateaus: Results

-We have shown that the presence of any non-unitary noise renders \emph{most} circuits effectively shallow, for the task of estimating Pauli expectation values.
-Specifically, Theorem~\ref{th:theor1} establishes that for any $L$-depth circuit $\Phi$ and Pauli $P$, the inequality
+We have shown that the presence of any non-unitary noise renders \emph{most} circuits effectively shallow for the task of estimating observable expectation values.
+Specifically, Theorem~\ref{th:lastlogMAIN} establishes that for any $L$-depth circuit architecture $\Phi$, any Pauli operator $P$, and any initial state $\rho_0$, the inequality

-holds, where $\Phi_{[L-l,L]}(\cdot)$ refers to the noisy circuit where only the last $l$ layers are considered.
-Eq.~\eqref{eq:classicalstart} leads to a simple classical algorithm for estimating local Pauli expectation values to additive error: work in the Heisenberg picture and `propagate' the local Pauli $P$ only a few layers backward; compute the matrix $P_l \coloneqq \Phi^{*}_{[L-l,L]}(P)$ and evaluate $\Tr(P_l \ketbra{0^n}{0^n})$.
-Assuming a geometrically local circuit architecture with constant dimension $\mathrm{D}$, this algorithm has a total time complexity bounded above by $\exp(O((|P|+l)^{\mathrm{D}}))$, independent of the number of qubits (because of light-cone arguments).
-Its guarantees can be proven via Markov inequality applied to Eq.~\eqref{eq:classicalstart}.
-More specifically, we have the following.